kuldeeprishi/edx-platform/docs/en_us/course_authors/source/course_grades.rst

 #.
 To view the results of the rescore process, click either **Show Background Task History for Student** or **Show Background Task History for Problem**.

-   A table displays the status of the rescore process for each student.
+   A table displays the status of the rescore process for each student or problem.

 ===================================================
 Resetting student attempts
 ===================================================

-When you create a problem, you can define the number of attempts that a student can make to answer that problem correctly.
-If a student reports unexpected behavior for a problem, you can reset the value for that student's attempts to zero.
+When you create a problem, you can limit the number of times that a student can try to answer that problem correctly.
+If unexpected issues occur for a problem, you can reset the value for one particular student's attempts back to zero so that the student can begin work over again.
 If the unexpected behavior affects all of the students in your course, you can reset the number of attempts for all students to zero.

 For more information about modifying a released problem, including other workarounds, see the *Getting Started with Studio* guide.